-MSPE coursework is completely online during the Spring and Fall semesters and for six weeks during the Summer.
+MSPE coursework is completely online during the Spring and Fall semesters and for eight weeks during the Summer.

 Upon enrollment in the program, students should